-The FIA Asia-Pacific 2WD Rally Cup for Drivers, Co-Drivers and Manufacturers is reserved for 2WD cars of classes 5 to 10.
+The FIA Asia-Pacific 2WD Rally Cup for Drivers, Co-Drivers and Manufacturers is reserved for 2WD cars of classes RC3 to RC5.

-- The FIA Asia Pacific Rally Production Car Cup is reserved for Group N cars plus any cars allowed under Art 4.4.6 which are deemed by the APRC Executive to be of a production nature. - Cars which are eligible for any other FIA Regional Championship, as per Article 4.4.6, may enter the APRC and will be included in the appropriate Class. - Cars which meet the following ASN regulations are allowed to compete without the need for homologation documents: - JAF Specific Regulations for national rally car as RJ category car - CAMS G2 regulations - The use of alternate parts listed in APRC technical documents and of identical dimensions to the homologated items is authorised.
+- The FIA Asia-Pacific Rally Production Car Cup is reserved for Group N cars plus any cars allowed under Art 4.4.6 which are deemed by the APRC Executive to be of a production nature. - Cars which are eligible for any other FIA Regional Championship, as per Article 4.4.6, may enter the APRC and will be included in the appropriate Class. - Cars which meet the following ASN regulations are allowed to compete without the need for homologation documents:

+JAF Specific Regulations for national rally car as RJ category car CAMS G2 regulations additional parts.

+- The use of alternate parts listed in APRC technical documents and of identical dimensions to the homologated items is authorised.
+Where motor sport parts are not available, the APRC may approve